lanl/BEE/beeflow/scheduler/README.md

 # Scheduler

-This directory contains the initial scheduler implementation with a REST API and tests.
+This directory contains the initial scheduler implementation which will connect to the other BEE components through a REST API.

-- `test-scheduler-api.sh` - test the scheduler REST API
+- `scheduler.py` - REST API code
-    - `python scheduler.py` must be run in a separate terminal
-- `test_allocation.py` - unit tests of the allocation part of the scheduler
+- `sched_types.py` - Task, workflow and resource representation code
+- `allocation.py` - Code for storing and updating allocations/assignments
+- `algorithms.py` - Code implementing the various scheduling algorithms

 ## Design notes